.22 short

-Developed for self defense, the modern .22 Short, though still used in a few pocket pistols and mini-revolvers, is mainly used as a quiet round for practice by the recreational shooter.
-The .22 Short was popularly used in shooting galleries at fairs and arcades; several rifle makers produced "gallery" models for .22 Short exclusively.
-Due to its low recoil and good inherent accuracy, the .22 Short was used for the Olympic 25 meter rapid fire pistol event until 2004, and they were allowed in the shooting part of modern pentathlon competitions before they switched to air pistols.
+Developed for self defense, the modern .22 short, though still used in a few pocket pistols and mini-revolvers, is mainly used as a quiet round for practice by the recreational shooter.
+The .22 short was popularly used in shooting galleries at fairs and arcades; several rifle makers produced "gallery" models for .22 short exclusively.
+Due to its low recoil and good inherent accuracy, the .22 short was used for the Olympic 25 meter rapid fire pistol event until 2004, and it was allowed in the shooting part of modern pentathlon competitions before they switched to air pistols.

-Several makes of starter pistols use .22 Short blank cartridges.
-Some powder-actuated nail guns use .22 Short blanks as a power source.
+Several makes of starter pistols use .22 short blank cartridges.
+Some powder-actuated nail guns use .22 short blanks as a power source.

 Overview

-Most .22 Short bullets are made of lead (usually coated with grease or wax, or copper) in round nose or hollow point styles.
+Most .22 short bullets are made of lead (usually coated with grease or wax, or copper) in round nose or hollow point styles.
 Bullets for use at shooting galleries were often made of compressed powdered metal that disintegrated on impact to avoid ricochets and over-penetration of backstops.
-The standard velocity .22 Short launches a 29 gr bullet at 1045 ft/s with 70 ft·lbf (95 J) of energy from a 22 in (559 mm) rifle barrel and can penetrate 2 in of soft pine.
+The standard velocity .22 short launches a 29 gr bullet at 1045 ft/s with 70 ft·lbf (95 J) of energy from a 22 in (559 mm) rifle barrel and can penetrate 2 in of soft pine.

 As a hunting round, the high velocity hollow point Short is useful only for small game such as tree squirrels and rabbits.
-For small game hunting in general, the greater energy and wider ammunition selection of the .22 Long Rifle make it a more popular choice.
-In the American South, the .22 Short hollow point is still very popular for use on raccoons, which are treed at night using dogs and shooting is at close range.
-In some states, the .22 Short is the only legal round to use for such hunting.
+For small game hunting in general, the greater energy and wider ammunition selection of the .22 long rifle make it a more popular choice.
+In the American South, the .22 short hollow point is still very popular for use on raccoons, which are treed at night using dogs and shooting is at close range.
+In some states, the .22 short is the only legal round to use for such hunting.